Research & Data Analysis

 Key topics:

-• Leverage data visualization tools
+• Leverage digital technologies, programming languages, and data visualization tools

-• Develop and manage budgets
+• Develop and manage research or project budgets

 Upcoming Events